Skilled-Coder/multithreaded_linear_regression/README.md

 WORK IN PROGRESS

-* if anybody wants to use this code for anything or has questions about it, feel free to email me at charliegsummers@gmail.com *
+* if anybody wants to use this code for anything or has questions about it, feel free to email me at charliegsummers@gmail.com

-the goal of this project is to learn/practice a few concepts and connect them together

-1. practice using github

-2. learning how to use multithreaded processing to (hopefully) optimize the program

-3. practice linear regression - i've written linear regression models in python, but never in c

-4. practice c - this is my second c program in recent memory, so i'm excited to get my hands (really) dirty

-i'm hoping that the result of this practice will be that i'm better prepared for 42 - i will be attending Piscine in a little over a month and want to be ready

 what this code will do: